“Ground team, you’re cleared for departure,” Larkins said calmly into her radio as the dropship ramp finished lowering.

 “Hanstad was a damn good copilot and he did his job just the way he should have.
 It was no one’s fucking fault,” Larkins growled, her teeth clenched tightly as she struggled with the urge to beat Mathis into her seat.

 “Right.
 And it’s no one’s fault that you got rough with me a few hours ago for pointing out a fact that you didn’t like.
 Keep telling yourself that, Larkins.
 But think about this: one of you was to blame.
 And if you’re so dead set on defending Hanstad and swearing he did nothing wrong, then there’s only one other option.
 You.”

-Larkins had nothing to say to that, so she stormed angrily out of the cockpit and went back outside the ship to resume keeping watch.
-Her mind was racing as it tried to process Mathis’ accusation.
+Larkins had nothing to say to that so she stormed angrily out of the cockpit and went back outside the ship to resume keeping watch.
+Her mind was racing as she tried to process Mathis’ accusation.
 It wasn’t her fault Hanstad had died.
 It had just happened.
-Neither of them were to blame.
+Neither of them was to blame.
 “It’s not your fault, Skye,” she whispered to herself.
 “You’re a good pilot.
 A damn good one.
 There’s no way Hanstad is your fault.
 You’re too good for that.
 You’ve got to be.”

 There was no way she could accept that Hanstad might be dead because of a mistake she made.
 She joined the Marines to be the best of the best, not to fuck up and get people killed.
 Mathis didn’t have the slightest idea what she was talking about.
 But what if she’s right?
 What if one of them had made a mistake?
 They might have.
 And she was sure it wasn’t Hanstad, so that only left her.